Skip to content

 Trigger: added to cart, didn’t complete checkout Length: 3 emails over 36 hours Goal: recover the cart

 Email 1 (1 hour after abandon): “You left something behind.”
 Show the cart contents.
 No discount.
-Email 2 (24 hours): Soft urgency — “These items are popular, may sell out.”
+Email 2 (24 hours): Soft urgency with a line like “These items are popular, may sell out.”
 Optional: 5% off.
 Email 3 (48 hours): Last call.
 Stronger discount (10-15%) for shoppers who haven’t converted.

 Recovery target: 8-15% of abandoned carts.